m-ibrahim11303/BuildingHeightEstimation/README.md

 ## Improvement 2

 For this improvement, we looked towards the implementation of [HGDNet](https://arxiv.org/pdf/2308.05387v1).
-We implemented two key ideas from it - Log-normalization of DSM values along with the introduction of a hierarchal height classifier to guide the regression model.
+We implemented two key ideas from it - Log-normalization of DSM values along with the introduction of a hierarchical height classifier to guide the regression model.

 ### Pre-processing